 This should show you what RPi.GPIO version you have.
 You need 0.5.1 or higher for this example.
 You can exit the python environment with CTRL+Z

-Install RPi.GPIO version 0.5.1 for simple interrupts

-If you need to, you can install 0.5.1 or later with sudo apt-get update sudo apt-get dist-upgrade (This will update all your Raspbian packages and may take up to an hour)

-or, from the command line prompt (this will only update RPi.GPIO)…

-wget http://raspberry-gpio-python.googlecode.com/files/python-rpi.gpio_0.5.1a-1_armhf.deb wget http://raspberry-gpio-python.googlecode.com/files/python3-rpi.gpio_0.5.1a-1_armhf.deb sudo dpkg -i python-rpi.gpio_0.5.1a-1_armhf.deb sudo dpkg -i python3-rpi.gpio_0.5.1a-1_armhf.deb

 And now the circuit

 Circuit for simple button press interrupt

 It’s simply a question of rigging up a button connecting 23 to GND when pressed.